34 Healthy Passover Recipes

-Now that everyone’s talking about the health benefits of the Mediterranean diet, this Passover is the perfect time to go Middle Eastern.
+Everyone always talks about the health benefits of the Mediterranean diet, and this Passover is the perfect time to go Middle Eastern.
 This chicken recipe involves some unexpected ingredients, such as lime juice, honey, and red pepper, which make for a fragrant and flavorful main dish.

 20. Tangy Spiced Brisket